isaacbernat/presentations/optimise/final.md

 Didn't know if I should call it "paradigm shift", "do research", or "full rewrite".

-People get attached to code, and there is this sunk cost fallacy which prevents people from discarding and recognised the "wasted effort" when that would be the more effective approach.
+People get attached to code, and there is this sunk cost fallacy which prevents people from discarding and recognising the "wasted effort" when that would be the more effective approach.

-Significant speedups can be achieved using non-incremental approaches.
-In this case we use a calculation based on Euclid's formula to generate primitive pythagorean triples.

 ---